A Guide: How To Prepare Your Home For Coronavirus

 Bracho-Sanchez suggests everyone in the house start a new habit today: Wash your hands as soon as you walk through the door.

 You've heard it over and over, but one of the best ways to protect yourself against infection from COVID-19 — or cold or flu, for that matter – is good old-fashioned hand hygiene.
-Washing your hands frequently, and avoiding touching your face, eyes and nose, is a tried and true way to cut down on respiratory infections, Perl says.
+Washing your hands frequently, as well as avoiding touching your face, eyes and nose, is a tried-and-true way to cut down on respiratory infections, Perl says.

 Studies have shown that "good hand-washing and frequent hand-washing will decrease the risk of transmission of these viruses anywhere from 30 to 50 percent," she says.
-"You can use the alcohol-based hand gels or you can use soap and water.
+"You can use the alcohol-based hand gels, or you can use soap and water.
 It doesn't need to be any kind of antibacterial soap."
-And you should scrub your hands for at least 20 seconds – about as long as it takes to sing the happy birthday song twice.
+And you should scrub your hands for at least 20 seconds — about as long as it takes to sing the "Happy Birthday" song twice.

 Also, if you're not already doing it, start practicing good respiratory etiquette: Cough into your elbow instead of spewing virus-laden particles into the air (and wash your hands right after), and make sure to throw out your used tissues, since they might have virus particles on them.